 Men’s cologne is a personal choice, but it helps to have a jumping-off point.
-For those who enjoy a mix of masculine and tropical notes, Tommy Bahama colognes are a popular choice.
-For us, a front runner in the category is Tommy Bahama St. Barts.
+I really love fresh and aquatic scents that work well in the summer and Tommy Bahama fragrances specialize in that category.
+One of the most popular colognes in their line-up is Tommy Bahama St. Barts.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 First released in 2007, Tommy Bahama St. Barts has been a favorite cologne for many guys.

 There are plenty of reasons why that is the case, so if you’re wondering, “Is Tommy Bahama cologne any good?”
 You’re about to get your answer.
 Here’s what you need to know about this long-time fave.

 - Scent Potency / Appropriate For: Medium potency / great for casual, daytime, warm weather, beach or vacation

 - Sillage: Good - projects well, creating a modest scent bubble